capprogram/2021bootcamp/explorejupyternotebooks/README.md

  * paste the following lines into the terminal to get the jupyter notebook:<br/>
   `wget https://raw.githubusercontent.com/capprogram/explorejupyternotebooks/master/ExploreRESOLVEandECO.ipynb -P /home/jovyan/demo`
   `wget https://raw.githubusercontent.com/capprogram/explorejupyternotebooks/master/ECO_dr1_subset.csv.ipynb -P /home/jovyan/demo`

- * type the following into the terminal to get the astroML package:<br/>
-   `pip install astroML`
  * if necessary, click the refresh page (curled arrow) at the top of the webpage
  * launch the jupyter notebook by double clicking on it
  * you can run or re-run individual cells in the notebook by clicking on them and typing Ctrl-Enter